peteray-dev/Node-Task/README.md

 - test the APIs...

-- Currently having a problem with heroku. you can use localhost to test the API's for example "localhost:4000/api/user/register".....read more in the ai documentation.
+- Currently having a problem with heroku. you can use localhost to test the API's for example "localhost:4000/api/user/register".....read more in the api documentation.